time-link/timelink-kleio/README.md

 ( `make show-last` to have timestamp and version info)

+### 2024-10-23 17:25:42 version 12.6.575

+Fixes problem with local token db that generated a false error of unkown method in some token operations.

 ### 2024-07-29 07:52:13 version 12.6.572

 Added `property$NAME/VALUE` subgroup to the `kleio$` group.